duxsco/gentoo-installation/docs/live-cd_environment.md

     ![screenshot of "Virtual Machine Manager"](/images/virtual_machine_manager_10.png)

 === "12."
-    The virtual machine should have bootet into SystemRescue:
+    The virtual machine should have booted into SystemRescue:

     ![screenshot of "Virtual Machine Manager"](/images/virtual_machine_manager_11.png)